AineNicD/pands-project/README.md

 import seaborn as sns
 import numpy as np
 ~~~
-Once you are sure you have the right software installed with the accompanying library (I cannnot recomend Anaconda enough for this)
+Once you are sure you have the right software installed with the accompanying library, (I cannot recommend Anaconda enough for this)
-Get to know what you are working with.
+get to know what you are working with.
 * [Learnpython.org](https://www.learnpython.org/) is a great source for this.
-For
-* [pandas](https://pandas.pydata.org/)- " is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool,built on top of the Python programming language."
+* [pandas](https://pandas.pydata.org/)- "is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language."
-* [matplotlib](https://matplotlib.org/) " is a comprehensive library for creating static, animated, and interactive visualizations in Python"
+* [matplotlib](https://matplotlib.org/) "is a comprehensive library for creating static, animated, and interactive visualizations in Python"
 * [seaborn](https://seaborn.pydata.org/) "is a Python data visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics."
 * [numpy](https://numpy.org/) "is a general-purpose array-processing package.
 It provides a high-performance multidimensional array object, and tools for working with these arrays.
 It is the fundamental package for scientific computing with Python."

-Those websites are full of information about how to use the tools and is a great source for code.
+Those websites are full of information about how to use the tools and are a great source for code.
 Also a quick google search is sure to bring good results.

 I am new to Programming and truly enjoying learning through Python, there are so many great resources online.